 Warp Terminal

 All my terminal settings are saved in my dotfiles repository.
 If you want the same environment, you can follow the installation instructions of the repo.
 I do recommend forking and customizing the installation script to fit your needs, however.
+It's actually pretty easy and straightforward to setup my terminal now that I don't need to install custom z-shell's like oh-my-zsh.
+Most of the configuration is easily done within the Warp settings, and everything else is handled in my zsh profile.

 -